kerj/dashboard/README.md

 -Once that finishes, `npm run start` will open the local host.
 -Ran from a free open weather API from metaweather.com

-### Weather forcast for the city of Portland!

-- shows the daily weather and the next 5 days in a stacked bar graph.
--blue is the low for the day, red is the high.